• Skip to primary navigation

 The building is Early English Gothic style with pairs of lancet windows to the side aisles.
 In the Sanctuary there is on the south wall a large scale reproduction of the Light of the World by Holman Hunt.

 We also have some wonderfully vibrant stained-glass windows depicting figures of the prophet, apostle and martyr and the wording from Te Deum.
-Some of these windows were brought over from America around the time the church was built.
+The magnificent East window was made by Shrigley and Hunt of Lancaster, England.

 Filed Under: Home bottom